Can Ions Pass Through The Cell Membrane? The Surprising Answer Scientists Don’t Want You To Miss

 3. “If an ion is present, it will always move.”

 Not true.
 The net movement depends on the combined chemical and electrical forces.
-An ion can be abundant on both sides but still stay put if the electrical gradient balances the concentration difference It's one of those things that adds up..
+An ion can be abundant on both sides but still stay put if the electrical gradient balances the concentration difference No workaround needed..

 4. “More channels = faster signaling.”

 Over‑expression can cause leaky membranes, disrupting the precise timing needed for action potentials.
-Balance, not sheer number, is key No workaround needed..
+Balance, not sheer number, is key.

 5. “All cells have the same ion channels.”

-Neurons, muscle fibers, kidney tubules, and even plant cells each express distinct channel families meant for their function.
+Neurons, muscle fibers, kidney tubules, and even plant cells each express distinct channel families built for their function Worth keeping that in mind..

 Practical Tips / What Actually Works